pattisapu01/TPM-FoodTruck/UserStories.md

         master DB into local DB

     b.  **Acceptance Criteria:** Only the changes values must be synced.
         Deletes must be deleted on the local DB.
+OP Time: <= 1 Minute

     c.  **Dependencies:** User, Search and Recommendation services